SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: Introduction

 Recent advancements in large-scale vision models offer new promise \cite{12}.
-The Segment Anything Model (SAM) \cite{13} represents a key breakthrough owing to its outstanding semantic segmentation capabilities.
-The high-quality semantic masks it generates can provide multi-modal images with rich semantic priors (as shown in Fig. 2).
+The SAM \cite{13} represents a key breakthrough owing to its outstanding semantic segmentation capabilities.
+The high-quality semantic masks it generates can provide multi-modal images with rich semantic priors (as shown in Figure 2).
 This wealth of semantic information can significantly alleviate the "semantic blindness" inherent in existing methods.
 It guides the model to more effectively preserve the thermal radiation features and visible details of critical targets, thereby achieving a more semantically consistent fused representation.
 On the other hand, image fusion, as an image generation task, is typically accompanied by processes of information compression and modal reconstruction \cite{14}.
 Although this process can enhance visual consistency, it often leads to a degradation in detail quality, manifesting as blurred textures, indistinct boundaries, and visual artifacts.
 Such degradation not only diminishes the perceptual quality of the fused image but also significantly impairs the performance of downstream tasks that rely on structural information, such as object detection and semantic segmentation.
-Diffusion models, by virtue of their

-iterative denoising generation mechanism, can stably produce high-fidelity, artifact-free images, making them exceptionally well-suited for the demands of IVIF, namely detail restoration and modal balance.
+Diffusion models, by virtue of their iterative denoising generation mechanism, can stably produce high-fidelity, artifact-free images, making them exceptionally well-suited for the demands of IVIF, namely detail restoration and modal balance.
 More importantly, when integrated with high-quality semantic priors, diffusion models can perform semantically-aware conditional generation.
 This enables the fusion process to be more targeted in its representation of structures, textures, and target regions, significantly enhancing its adaptability for downstream tasks.